data-science-lab-amsterdam/explaining_deep_learning/README.md

 # Repository which is an extension on models we created for the big data expo 2018.
+## Crucial to have a model which can be created through our other repo: <LINK>
 In this repo we create Lime images which aim to cexplain why a deep learning model comes to certrain prediction.

 In this repo there are 2 functions: